streamplace/kube-for-mac/Readme.md

 ## Now what?

-Because the Kubernetes server takes over port 8080 on the Docker VM, we can't easily forward local port 8080 to your local Kubernetes cluster.
+Because the Kubernetes server takes over port 8080 on the Docker VM, we can't easily forward local port 8080 to your local Kubernetes cluster, and we run on port 8888 instead.
 So you might wanna throw this in your `~/.kube/config`:

 ```
 apiVersion: v1